ravish12413/Digital-Business-Card/README.md

 16. In the left sidebar, click on the Gear icon beside the Project Overview.
 Then click on Project settings.
 17. On the Settings page, scroll down to Your Apps section.
 You will find your web app added there.
 Select Config in the SDK setup and configuration and copy the JSON provided as shown below:
 ![5](https://github.com/user-attachments/assets/17cf59da-f078-4f21-9f7d-ec9f7a351ebb) <br>
+18. Now replace the Firebase Config object in app.js file with your own Firebase Config Object.